 This community of followers on social media will continue supporting Pico for years to come.

-Direct sales is a fundamental part of any successful Kickstarter campaign.
+Direct sales are a fundamental part of any successful Kickstarter campaign.
 And it’s not just for high-ticket items like our $3,500 Fuell campaign.
 No matter how wide your reach on social media, through your landing page’s leads and email marketing, through ads and influencers and journalists… people will slip through the cracks if you don’t reach out to them directly and resolve their doubts.

 You need to understand your customer’s needs, find parallels between these and your product, show this connection and the other benefits your customer can receive, and solidly close the deal!

 Whether you’re giving your backers gold for free, you will have refunds on your crowdfunding campaign.
 But don’t worry.
 There are strategic moves to help you bring your refunded customers back.

 We reached out to these backers and analyzed their pain points in Pico’s case.
 Some people were unsure about the price, so we offered them extra discounts and special offers.
 Others were worried that even with Pico, they would still have problems growing plants, so we gave them custom add-ons and secret perks that would help them automate their plant growing even more.

 Pico set a personal record as the campaign with the highest return of refunded customers!